AdrianToman1/the-watchers/README.md

 ## Backstory

-During my recent job search, many of the job descriptions I read called for skills in serverless computer, containerisation, Kerbinetics, cloud eventing services, Node.js & React.
+During my recent job search, many of the job descriptions I read called for skills in serverless computer, containerisation, Kubernetes, cloud eventing services, Node.js & React.
 Since then, I had been looking for an idea where I could take a “learn by doing” approach to develop my skill in those areas.

 I also found myself being the last dev standing to provide support for a small collection of websites which I am doing only on an “as need” basis.
 And after one incident where a couple of WordPress sites hosted in IIS stopped responding, accompanied by the usual whines to get them back online ASAP.
 I was over being reactive.